 Where to stay in Santorini

 I’d highly suggest a hotel which provides a view of the caldera.
-Watching the sunset sans the crowds, while you’re relaxing in your Jacuzzi is priceless.
+Watching the sunset without the crowds while you’re relaxing in your Jacuzzi is priceless.

-COCOON SUITES – Where we stayed with unobstructed views of the caldera, great sunset view and a private jacuzzi
+COCOON SUITES – Where we stayed with unobstructed views of the caldera, a great sunset view, and a private jacuzzi

 Woman smiling while standing in front of Oia in Santorini